elanatframework/Elanat/README.md

 In many cases, the Elanat system is better than Microsoft SharePoint, Drupal and Liferay.

+Items used in Elanat:
+ - CodeBehind framework
+ - Store procedure

+Items not used in Elanat:
+ - Default cshtml pages in ASP.NET Core
+ - Entity Framework
+ - Front-end frameworks
+ - Validation libraries

 ### Create add-on (based on ASP.NET Core)

 To create a plugin for Elanat, refer to the link below and read the README.md file.